 POKO: The Complete Guide

-POKO is a playable pocket groovebox: four swappable engines, a 16-step sequencer, punch-in FX, song mode and live recording, with every sound synthesized on device.
+POKO is a playable pocket groovebox: seven swappable engines, a 16-step sequencer, punch-in FX, song mode and live recording, with every sound synthesized on device.
 This guide walks through everything, including the gestures that are easy to miss.

 POKO is designed to be played, not configured.
 Most controls are tap-to-arm: tap a function button and the 16 pads become that function; tap a pad to act.
 Many powerful features also live behind a press-and-hold, and each of those now has a visible button twin, so you can reach everything either way.